MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/delegation-overview.md

 ![Search text-input control](./media/delegation-overview/products-apple.png)

-Because this is all delegable, even if the **[dbo].[Products]** table contains millions of records, we will still find them all, paging through them in the gallery as the user scrolls through the results.
+Because this is all delegable, even if the **[dbo].[Fruit]** table contains millions of records, we will still find them all, paging through them in the gallery as the user scrolls through the results.

 You will notice that we are seeing a match for "Apple", "Crab apples", and "Pineapple".
 The **Search** function will find a search term anywhere in a text column.
 If instead, let's say we wanted to only find the search term at the beginning of the fruit's name.
 We can use another delegable function, **Filter**, with a more complicated search term (for simplicity we'll remove the **SortByColumns** call):